-- A. The CSB Responsibilities: The CSB agrees to comply with the following requirements. - 1.
-The CSB shall provide a proposed budget. - 2.
-These funds shall be used only for the implementation of the Problem Gambling Prevention Services described herein. - 3.
-The CSB shall participate in assessing regional needs by collecting data for their catchment area on gambling and gaming behaviors, pervasiveness of gambling through an environmental scan, and community readiness to address problem gambling prevention. - 4.
-The CSB shall build capacity in their CSB by assigning at least one person to oversee the problem gambling prevention needs assessment work who may then continue on to incorporate findings into the CSB's strategic plan and strategy implementation in the CSB's region as additional years of funding become available.
-This includes attending and participating in all trainings and webinars offered for this work. - 5.
-The CSB may either hire at least a part time staff person, add hours on to a current part time position in the organization, or adjust a current employees workload to allow for time to lead and ensure compliance and implementation of all problem gambling prevention activities.

-6. Any restricted state Problem Gambling and Support funds that remain unexpended or unencumbered at the end of the fiscal year may be carried over to the following year to be used only for Problem Gambling Prevention strategy expenses authorized by the Department.

-B. The Department Responsibilities: The Department agrees to comply with the following requirements.

-- 1. The Department shall monitor Problem Gambling Prevention Services program implementation progress through a quarterly report submitted by the CSB Problem Gambling Prevention Services Lead, other data gathering and analysis, periodic on-site or virtual visits to meet with the CSB Problem Gambling Prevention Services staff, and other written and oral communications with CSB Problem Gambling Prevention Services team members. - 2.
+- f.
+Problem Identification and Referral - 5.
+The CSB shall continue to build capacity in their CSB by assigning at least one person to oversee the problem gambling prevention work and share information about problem gambling with their communities.
+This includes attending and participating in all OBHW sponsored problem gambling trainings and webinars - 6.
+The CSB may either hire or maintain a current at least a part time staff person, add hours on to a current part time position in the organization, or adjust a current employees workload to allow for time to lead and ensure compliance and implementation of all problem gambling prevention activities. - 7.
+Any restricted state Problem Gambling and Support funds that remain unexpended or unencumbered at the end of the fiscal year may be carried over to the following year to be used only for Problem Gambling Prevention strategy expenses authorized by the Department. - 8.
+If you have a casino or racino in your catchment area, continue to build relationships with those businesses and coordinate prevention and responsible gambling services for those facilities. - B. The Department Responsibilities: The Department agrees to comply with the following requirements. - 1.
+The Department shall monitor Problem Gambling Prevention Services program implementation progress through a quarterly report submitted by the CSB Problem Gambling Prevention Services Lead, other data gathering and analysis, periodic on-site or virtual visits to meet with the CSB Problem Gambling Prevention Services staff, and other written and oral communications with CSB Problem Gambling Prevention Services team members. - 2.
 The Department may adjust the CSB's allocation of continued state funds for the Problem Gambling Prevention Services based on the CSB's compliance with its responsibilities, including the requirements for maximizing resources from other sources - 3.
 The Department will respond to inquiries in a timely fashion, fulfill requests for training and share regular updates regarding the grant. - 4.
 Every effort will be made to provide at least two weeks lead time prior to report deadlines by DBHDS in partnership with OMNI Institute federal reporting contractor. - 5.
 The Department will provide a template for the plan and quarterly report for the CSB to use. - C. Reporting Requirements: The CSB shall track and account for its state Problem Gambling and Support Fund as restricted problem gambling prevention State funds, reporting expenditures of those funds separately in its quarterly reports.